n-astrochel/CanSat_Cybershield/README.md

 python3 cansat_module.py
 ```

-No dependencies beyond the Python standard library.
+NOTE: this file needs the third-party `cryptography` package.
+# Install with: pip install cryptography
+# (already preinstalled in Google Colab — no action needed there)

 ## Demo Output

 ```
 === 1.
 Legitimate command ===
+(on the wire, an eavesdropper only sees: gAAAAABqstUD8ICH2kd2BDLkq0DRZ2gc7nKkysTg...)
 ACCEPTED: command 'TAKE_PHOTO' executed (counter 1)

 === 2.
 Attack: packet intercepted and resent AGAIN ===
 REJECTED: replay attack — counter 1 was already used (last accepted: 1)

 === 3.
-Attack: command tampered with, but attacker doesn't know the key ===
+Attack: attacker swaps in a DIFFERENT captured encrypted command ===
 REJECTED: invalid signature (forgery or corrupted packet)

 === 4.
 Another legitimate command after the attacks ===
-ACCEPTED: command 'TAKE_PHOTO' executed (counter 2)
+ACCEPTED: command 'TAKE_PHOTO' executed (counter 3)

+=== 5.
+Attack: counter storage wiped, attacker replays an OLD low-numbered packet ===
+REJECTED: counter storage looks reset on an already-provisioned device (possible rollback attack or storage corruption) — manual re-pairing required, not silently trusted

 ```

 ## Honest Limitations

 - No key rotation — a physically extracted key is compromised permanently (inherent to any pre-shared-key design)
-- No content encryption (confidentiality) — only authenticity and freshness are protected; planned as a future addition
-- Counter storage is a single point of failure (rollback risk) — startup validation planned
 - Python prototype — porting to embedded C/C++ (ESP-IDF) is a required next step for real hardware
 - Does not stop RF jamming/DoS, and does not patch unrelated ESP-NOW library bugs (e.g. CVE-2025-52471) — those require updating ESP-IDF itself
 - Currently designed for a single sender ↔ single receiver pair